zer0def/NanoDroid/doc/Applications.md

   * see names in `{}` brackets above
 * commented out lines (starting with #) will be ignored

-applications managed by other setup variables (F-Droid, microG, PlayStore) are not effected by this file.
+applications managed by other setup variables are not effected by this file.